- Search The Registry

 - Creating Support

 - My Account

-This house of worship emerged in the eastern part of the Bay Area, founded by members of the Black community in Oakland at the time, but it wasn’t until 1863 that they actually had a physical building to hold their services.
+This house of worship emerged in the eastern part of the Bay Area, founded by members of the Black community in Oakland at the time, but it wasn’t until 1863 that they had a physical building to hold their services.
 The church founders collectively purchased what was then the Carpenter School House.
-First AME Church was literally the first, and still is, the oldest African American church in Oakland.
-During its time, it was the only African American church in the East Bay for thirty years.
+First AME Church was the first, and still is, the oldest African American church in Oakland.

 The church founders purchased the Carpenter School House in 1863, which became the first church building.
-At this time the church was called Shiloh A.M.E.
-Church, and it also acted as a school for minorities; the teacher was one of the A.M.E. church founders, Elizabeth Flood.
+At this time, the church was called Shiloh A.M.E.
+Church and acted as a school for minorities; the teacher was one of the A.M.E. church founders, Elizabeth Flood.
 In 1884, Reverend James Grisby led the congregation to a larger church building on 15th Street in Oakland, known as the Fifteenth Street Church.
-In 1949, Reverend H. Solomon Hill became pastor, and in 1954, led the congregation to a new church building at 3701 Telegraph Avenue, where it was renamed the First African Methodist Episcopal Church.
+In 1949, Reverend H. Solomon Hill became pastor.
+In 1954, they led the congregation to a new church building at 3701 Telegraph Avenue, where it was renamed the First African Methodist Episcopal Church.
 Since then, the church has been renovated and improved numerous times, notably surviving the 1989 Loma Prieta earthquake.